cliffkibz/Alx_DjangoLearnLab/README.md

 │       └── asgi.py             # ASGI application
 ```

-## Getting Started
+## Getting Started with Introduction to Django

 1. Clone this repository
-2. Navigate to the specific project directory
+2. Navigate to the `Introduction_to_Django` directory
 3. Set up a virtual environment
 4. Install Django: `pip install django`
 5. Run the development server: `python manage.py runserver`